DonTheorist/OneLight/README.md

 # One Light
 This is my Ludem Dare 28 entry.
-The theme is 'You only get one', so I designed and amde a game in which the character is lost in a cae and must find their way out.
+The theme is 'You only get one', so I designed and made a game in which the character is lost in a cave and must find their way out.
 You only have one lamp with a finite amount of oil, the brighter you make the lamp, the more you can see of the level but the quicker the oil runs out.
-Also bumbing into walls casuses oil to spil.
+Also bumping into walls casuses oil to spill.

 ## Implementation